-7.5 Event Handling
+7.6 Flow and Cascade Event Handling

-Each Flow has the ability to execute callbacks via an event listener.
-This ability is useful when an external application needs to be notified that a Flow has started, halted, completed, or the Flow has thrown an exception.
+Each Flow and Cascade has the ability to execute callbacks via an event listener.
+This ability is useful when an external application needs to be notified that either a Flow or Cascade has started, halted, completed, or either has thrown an exception.